sushilkumaraitian/fundlist/README.md

 # How to send the test?
 Fork this repository and make the changes on it.
-Commit as many states as you while developing.
+Commit as many states as you can while developing.
 Send only the link to your repository. **DON'T CREATE A PULL-REQUEST!**

 ### gl;hf :)